See Badger SUNSCREENSOther Sunscreen INFORMATION

-The Water Resistant 40min symbol is on the following sunscreen creams: SPF 30 Lightly Scented, SPF 30 Unscented, SPF 30 Baby, SPF 30 Kids, SPF 34 Anti-Bug, & SPF 18 Lightly Scented.
+The Water Resistant 40min symbol is on the following sunscreen creams: SPF 30 Lavender, SPF 30 Unscented, SPF 30 Baby, SPF 30 Kids, SPF 34 Anti-Bug, & SPF 15 Unscented.

 The Water Resistant 80min symbol is on our SPF 35 Sport Sunscreen Cream and SPF 35 All Season Face Stick.